Gold Runner Alpine Coaster, Breckenridge [Complete Guide 2022/2023]

 Gold Runner Alpine Coaster (Passenger)$19

-Tickets can be purchased at the Gondola Ticket Office and the Peak 8 Ticket Office.
+You can also buy tickets at the Gondola Ticket Office and the Peak 8 Ticket Office.

 Gold Runner Alpine Coaster Operating Hours